szymor/anarch/README.md

 ### How is this different from the trillion other retro shooters?

-Firstly this isn't trying to look like a 90s style shooter, this IS a 90s style shooter.
+Firstly this isn't trying to look like a 90s style shooter, this **is** a 90s style shooter.
 The code is written in the oldschool language and style, in a custom efficient SW rendering engine, just like in the old days, meaning this will run anywhere.

 Secondly this is more than a game and is not made for any profit but for the benefit of all people.
 This is not a product of capitalism, but a manifesto and a selfless work of art.
 The code and art are free as in freedom, meaning you can do anything you want with them -- you don't have to buy this, agree to any terms, nothing is hidden from you.